Nonadiabatic H-Atom Scattering Channels on Ge(111) Elucidated by the Hierarchical Equations of Motion: Theory

 where $\hat{c}_H^\dagger$ and $\hat{c}_H$ are the creation and annihilation operators of the H atom electronic state, while $\hat{c}_n^\dagger$ and $\hat{c}_n$ correspond to the surface electronic state $\ket{n}$ with energy $\epsilon_n$.
 The H atom nuclear degrees of freedom are described by momentum ${\bf p}$, coordinate ${\bf x}$, and mass $M$.

 $U_0({\bf x})$ and $U_a({\bf x})$ denote the diabatic potential energy surfaces (PESs) governing nuclear motion of the H atom. $U_0({\bf x})$ corresponds to the ground state ($\ket{0}$ state) of the neutral H atom, whereas $U_a({\bf x})$ represents the state after electron transfer between the H atom and the Ge surface ($\ket{a}$ state).
-We choose $\ket{a}$ as the H cation state (so that $\hat{c}_H^\dagger \ket{a} = \ket{0}$), consistent with reports that when H atoms adsorb on the rest atom of the Ge surface, the H atom loses its electron.\cite{klitsner91,razado06,zhu24} The function $g({\bf x})$ accounts for the position-dependent H--surface interaction, and $V_n$ denotes the coupling constant between the surface continuum electronic state $\ket{n}$ and the H atom electronic state.
+We choose $\ket{a}$ as the H cation state (so that $\hat{c}_H^\dagger \ket{a} = \ket{0}$), consistent with reports that when H atoms adsorb on the rest atom of the Ge surface, the H atom loses its electron.\cite{klitsner91,razado06,zhu24} Nevertheless, while we focus here on the H$^+$ mechanism at the rest site, all conclusions of this work equally apply to the H$^-$ mechanism.
+This is due to the inherent symmetry under the interchange of $\hat{c}_H$ and $\hat{c}_H^\dagger$ in the Newns–Anderson model, which makes the dynamics the same whether $\ket{a}$ is assigned as H$^+$ or H$^-$.
+The function $g({\bf x})$ accounts for the position-dependent H--surface interaction, and $V_n$ denotes the coupling constant between the surface continuum electronic state $\ket{n}$ and the H atom electronic state.

 The system--bath coupling is characterized by the hybridization function,

 which encodes the interaction between the H atom and the Ge surface electronic continuum.